-Graham Farquharson has earned a reputation as a senior statesman of Canada’s mining industry by demonstrating a commitment to integrity, fairness and technical excellence throughout his career with Strathcona Mineral Services Limited, a consulting firm he created with two partners in 1974.
-He is one of the industry’s most prominent consultants, best known for taking on extraordinary challenges, including developing and managing Canada’s first mine north of the Arctic Circle and debunking an Indonesian property once believed to host the world’s largest gold deposit.
+Graham Farquharson earned a reputation as a senior statesman of Canada’s mining industry by demonstrating a commitment to integrity, fairness and technical excellence throughout his career with Strathcona Mineral Services Limited, a consulting firm he created with two partners in 1974.
+He was one of the industry’s most prominent consultants, best known for taking on extraordinary challenges, including developing and managing Canada’s first mine north of the Arctic Circle and debunking an Indonesian property once believed to host the world’s largest gold deposit.

 Born in Timmins, Farquharson began his mining career in 1960 at a copper mine at Tilt Cove, Newfoundland, moving on to work in mines across Canada.
 After graduating as a mining engineer from the University of Alberta in 1964, he spent four years in Africa, at Kilembe in Uganda and Tsumeb in Namibia.
 With an MBA from Queen’s University, he joined the consulting firm of Watts, Griffis and McOuat before founding Strathcona.
 Soon after, he was retained by Mineral Resources International of Calgary to assess the potential for the Nanisivik lead-zinc deposit on Baffin Island at 73oN.
 The prevailing view was who in their right mind would try and develop a mine 700 km north of the Arctic Circle?
 Yet after evaluating the project, Farquharson told the owners that he thought it could be done.
 Financial support was secured in Germany and the Netherlands, along with support from the Government of Canada which wanted to encourage an economic and physical presence in the High Arctic.
 Nanisivik began commercial production in 1976, and under Strathcona’s management operated successfully as one of the world’s lowest-cost zinc mines for more than 22 years.
 A primary reason for its success was the establishment of a mining community (the last mining town built in Canada) where three languages were spoken, Inuktitut, French and English, a concept promoted by Farquharson.